On $L^1$-approximation of groups: Introduction

 \begin{definition} A finitely generated group $\Gamma$ is said to be \emph{of Deligne-type} if there is a central element $J \in \Gamma$ of order $2$ such that $J \in \ker_{RF}(\Gamma)$. \end{definition}

-See \cite{Deligne}, and many more in \cite{Hill}.
-Our main theorem is a version of Proposition \ref{prop:Glebsky_Rivera} which deals with two different norms, that is applicable to groups of Deligne-type.
+See \cite{Deligne} and \cite[Section 5]{DGLT} for examples, and many more in \cite{stover2024residual,Hill}.
+Our main theorem is a version of Proposition \ref{prop:Glebsky_Rivera} which deals with two \emph{different} Schatten norms, that is applicable to groups of Deligne-type.
 This refines the previously taken route of proving stability in order to deduce inapproximability.

 \begin{theorem} Let $\Gamma$ be a group of Deligne-type, and let $1 \leq p \leq q \leq \infty$.
 If $\Gamma$ is $\mathscr G_q$-stable, then it is not $\mathscr G_{p}$-approximated.
 In particular, if $\Gamma$ is Frobenius stable, then it is not $\scG_p$-approximated for any $1 \leq p \leq 2$. \end{theorem}